 You can hire Stewart to lead a short walk, a day trip or a longer trip.
 Stewart can also give nature talks on a wide diversity of nature subjects.
 Our area wild plants, birds, butterflies, other insects, spiders and other invertebrates, reptiles and amphibians, and the relationships between the various organisms, and our area fungi are his areas of relative expertise, but you name the organism group visible without a microscope and he has probably studied it to some degree and can tell a bit of their fascinating story.
 Nature walks and talks can be ecosystem, or stewardship oriented also.

-Stewart has lead a wide diversity of programs: from elementary school programs to a professional development workshops for a Fish and Wildlife butterfly tracking crew on local grass identification; university class field trips focused on the diversity of local amphibians, their identification and breeding ecology, to leading a talk at the Washington Native Plant Society about Seattle’s Lost and Declining Native Plants.
+Stewart has lead a wide diversity of programs: from elementary school spider programs to a professional development workshops for a Fish and Wildlife butterfly tracking crew on local grass identification; university class field trips focused on the diversity of local amphibians, their identification and breeding ecology, to leading a talk at the Washington Native Plant Society about Seattle’s Lost and Declining Native Plants.

 Stewart can also take your office group, nature club, senior group, or your house of worship on a nature adventure or give them a nature talk / presentation.
 He will also work with university, high school, middle school, elementary school to pre-school groups.
-It could be regular school groups, after school groups or home school groups or a birthday party.
+It could be regular school groups, after school groups, home school groups or a birthday party.
 It could be a day hike, a night hike or a 4 day trip.
 If that time slot is open you or your group can be the one to fill it.